tylergneill/hansel-app/README.md

-# HANSEL: Human-Accessible NLP-ready Sanskrit E-Text Library
+# HANSEL: Human-Accessible and NLP-ready Sanskrit E-Text Library

+A companion project to the now-defunct GRETIL.

 HANSEL is a Sanskrit e-text library.
 It is also a website giving access to that library.

-This repo contains code for that website.
-[Another repo](https://github.com/tylergneill/hansel-data) contains the data.
+This repo contains code for the website.
+[Another repo](https://github.com/tylergneill/hansel-data) contains the library data and code.

 ## Deployments